 I tell people it looks a lot like what people call “harlequins”.
-They have melted, “rollor coaster” sides, belly striping and lots of fading / blushing, especially in adults.
-Few Harley genes prove to be genetic, however it might be the same (or different) than proven lines.
+They have melted, “roller-coaster” sides, belly striping and lots of fading / blushing, especially in adults.
+Few “harley” genes prove to be genetic, however GeneX might be the same (or different) than proven lines.

 Is there a super form?